P站视频

 Carcinomas

-A carcinoma is a cancer that begins in the cells that line the inside or outside of a body organ.
-These cells are called epithelial cells.
-There are different types of carcinomas, depending on how the cancer cells look when seen with a microscope.
-The most common types are squamous cell carcinoma and adenocarcinoma.
+Carcinomas begin in the epithelial cells that line the inside or outside of a body organ.
+The most common types are adenocarcinomas and squamous cell carcinomas.

 Adenocarcinomas